 - 51.5.6 Circulation and Parking.
 That adequate off-street parking and loading spaces are provided to prevent on-street congestion, that the interior circulation system is adequately designed and marked to provide safe and convenient movement for both vehicles and pedestrians through the parking area and to all uses, structures and parking spaces. - 51.5.7 Landscaping and Screening.
-That the landscaping of the site complies with the intent and purpose of these regulations, that existing trees are preserved to the maximum extent possible, that parking and service areas are suitably screened and buffered during all seasons of the year from adjacent residential areas and public streets, and that creation of impervious surfaces is minimized to protect water quality and maintain the character of the surrounding area. - 51.5.8 Lighting.
-That glare from the installation of outdoor lighting and illuminated signs is properly shielded from the view of adjacent property and public streets; keeping with the character of the surrounding area, that intensity of lighting is in keeping with the character of the surrounding area. - 51.5.9 Public Health.
+That the landscaping of the site complies with the intent and purpose of these regulations, that existing trees are preserved to the maximum extent possible, that parking and service areas are suitably screened and buffered during all seasons of the year from adjacent residential areas and public streets, and that creation of impervious surfaces is minimized to protect water quality and maintain the purpose of the District. - 51.5.8 Lighting.
+That glare from the installation of outdoor lighting and illuminated signs is properly shielded from the view of adjacent property and public streets; improving quality of life by maintaining a minimum illuminance intensity appropriate with the conforming uses in the District. - 51.5.9 Public Health.
 That all utility systems are suitably located, adequately designed, and properly installed to serve the proposed uses, to protect the property from adverse air, water or land pollution, and to preserve and enhance the environmental quality of the surrounding neighborhood and that of the town. - 51.5.10 Natural and Historical Resources.
-That the development of the lot will preserve sensitive environmental land features, such as steep slopes, wetlands, and large rock outcroppings, and preserve scenic views or historically and archaeologically significant features: and that buildings or structures fifty (50) years old or more, or which otherwise contribute to the Town's historic character, will be preserved, restored, and adaptively re-used rather than being demolished or replicated.
+That the development of the lot will preserve sensitive environmental land features, such as steep slopes, wetlands, and large rock outcroppings, and preserve scenic views or historically and archaeologically significant features: and that buildings or structures fifty (50) years old or more, or which otherwise contribute to the Town's history, will be preserved, restored, and adaptively re-used rather than being demolished or replicated.
 Relocation of a historic building or structure on the lot will be a last resort and such relocation will be to a visually prominent location on the lot.
 The Commission may condition any Site Plan approval on the retention and maintenance of a historic building or structure.
-If a historic building or structure is effectively demolished, either by neglect or affirmative act, prior to the filing of the application with the apparent intent to avoid its preservation, the Commission may require that the building or structure be exactly replicated in every exterior detail. - 51.5.11 Neighborhood Character.
-That the location, size, scale, and overall architectural character of any proposed use, building or structure, as well as the nature and intensity of operations involved in or conducted in connection will be in general harmony with the character of the surrounding neighborhood and consistent with the recommendations of the Architectural Review Board, and will not be detrimental to the appropriate and orderly development or use of any adjacent land, building or structure.
+If a historic building or structure is effectively demolished, either by neglect or affirmative act, prior to the filing of the application with the apparent intent to avoid its preservation, the Commission may require that the building or structure be exactly replicated in every exterior detail. - 51.5.11 Neighborhood & Placemaking.
+That the location, size, scale, and architecture of any proposed use, building or structure, as well as the nature and intensity of operations involved in or conducted in connection will be in general harmony with the surrounding neighborhood and consistent with the recommendations of the Architectural Review Board, and will not be detrimental to the appropriate and orderly development or use of any adjacent land, building or structure.